Shashank292002/TPOT/README.md

 ## Running in a Cloud
 T-Pot is tested on and known to run on ...
-* Telekom OTC using the post install method
-* Amazon AWS using the post install method (somehow limited)

 Some users report working installations on other clouds and hosters, i.e. Azure and GCP.
 Hardware requirements may be different.
-If you are unsure you should research [issues](https://github.com/telekom-security/tpotce/issues) and [discussions](https://github.com/telekom-security/tpotce/discussions) and run some functional tests.
+If you are unsure you should research [issues](https://github.com/Shashank292002/TPOT/issues) and [discussions](https://github.com/Shashank292002/TPOT/discussions) and run some functional tests.
 Cloud support is a community developed feature and hyperscalers are known to adjust linux images, so expect some necessary adjustments on your end.
 <br><br>

 ## Required Ports